The

 - Output level control: This is less critical

-effectively adjust levels with the volume control!
+amplifier anyway and can effectively adjust levels with the

 - Mode switches: Practically speaking, only the